RZomermanMS/AADF5/f5-advanced-header.md

 }
 when ACCESS_ACL_ALLOWED {
 set PARTNERID [ACCESS::session data get "session.ldap.last.attr.PartnerID"]
+set UPN [ACCESS::session data get "session.saml.last.identity"]

 if { $static::debug } { log local0.
 "PARTNERID = $PARTNERID" }
 if { !([HTTP::header exists "PARTNERID"]) } {
     HTTP::header insert "PARTNERID" $PARTNERID
     }else{
     HTTP::header replace "PARTNERID" $PARTNERID
     }
+if { $static::debug } { log local0.
+"UPN = $UPN" }
+if { !([HTTP::header exists "UPN"]) } {
+    HTTP::header insert "UPN" $UPN
+    }else{
+    HTTP::header replace "UPN" $UPN
     }
+}
 ```

 The code itself does the following;

-When the rule is activated, it will only start when Access is allowed (Allow from the Access Rule) - it will then fill a variable `<PARTNERID.` with the session variable session.`<ldap.last.attr.PartnerID>` which is retrieved through the LDAP Query.
+_When the rule is activated, it will only start when Access is allowed (Allow from the Access Rule) - it will then fill a variable `<PARTNERID>` with the session variable session.`<ldap.last.attr.PartnerID>` which is retrieved through the LDAP Query.
+It will also set another variable `<UPN>` by the SAML session variable `<session.saml.last.identity>`.
 Then it will inject the PartnerID as a Header to the backend webserver.
 If an existing Header is present, it will be replaced by the `<PARTNERID.` from the LDAP Query (to prevent someone injecting their own).
+The same happens to the UPN of the user in a UPN Header._

-1. Click **Finish**
+4. Click **Finish**

 ## Creating a Virtual Server entry